home-assistant/developers.home-assistant/blog/2020-10-23-supervisor-update.md

 ## Documentation

 First off, our [API documentation][api_docs] has been moved to the developer documentation site, during this move it also got a style update to make it easier to navigate.
-Some of the endpoints are still missing some content, if you have not yet met your quota for [hacktoberfest] maybe you want to contribute some more details to our API descriptions?
+Some of the endpoints are still missing some content, if you have not yet met your quota for [Hacktoberfest] maybe you want to contribute some more details to our API descriptions?

 ## API Changes